Evolutionary-Intelligence/DistributedEvolutionaryComputation/ME/Meta-Evolution.md

   * Computing platform:
   * "Original promise of solving challenging problems with minimal human involvement" + "‘generalists’ and ‘specialists’"
 * Belle, T.V. and Ackley, D.H., 2002, July.
 Code factoring and the evolution of evolvability.
 In Proceedings of the 4th Annual Conference on Genetic and Evolutionary Computation (pp. 1383-1390).
+* Rudolph, G., 2001.
+Self-adaptive mutations may lead to premature convergence.
+IEEE Transactions on Evolutionary Computation, 5(4), pp.410-414.
 * Eiben, Á.E., Hinterding, R. and Michalewicz, Z., 1999.
 Parameter control in evolutionary algorithms.
 IEEE Transactions on evolutionary computation, 3(2), pp.124-141.
 * Kirschner, M. and Gerhart, J., 1998.
 Evolvability.
 Proceedings of the National Academy of Sciences, 95(15), pp.8420-8427.
   * "Evolvability is an organism’s capacity to generate heritable phenotypic variation. ...The capacity of a lineage to evolve has been termed its evolvability, also called evolutionary adaptability."